poetry

 Let us consider the possibility that the medicine

-the mother gives us is the medicine we need.
+the perfect earth gives us is the medicine

-we will recognize the chaos in our world as a Trickster
+are clean, we’ll see the chaos in our world

 and all the future beings